 Distinguish Between Temporary and Permanent Choices

 A temporary decision to cut back spending on wants, or to take an odd job, is not the same as a permanent decision.
 Making a temporary decision to alter something may be precisely what is needed for you to buy enough time to get your permanent retirement plan in place.

-One of the best things you can do when facing sudden retirement is to seek the assistance of a qualified financial planner, someone who is going to help you create a plan – not someone who is just going to try to sell you something.
+One of the best things you can do when facing sudden retirement is to seek the assistance of a qualified financial planner, someone who is going to help you create a plan—not someone who is just going to try to sell you something.
 Take the time to find a fiduciary financial planner who has your best interests in mind, and then work with them to create a plan for your sudden retirement.